 Brazilian Language, History, and Culture

-Study Portuguese in vibrant São Paulo while learning Brazilian song and dance, cooking, and jewelry-making.
+Study Portuguese in vibrant São Paulo while learning Brazilian song and dance, cooking.
 This five-week Brazilian Language, History, and Culture program includes several cultural activities, two literature classes, and a tour of Downtown São Paulo where students experience authentic cuisine in the traditional Mercado Municipal.
 Students can live in a homestay, student house, or hostel

 São Paulo, Brazil